pmean/build-website/text/23/git-local-installation.md

 git add README.md
 ```

 on the CLI.
 Now if you check in with `git status`, you will see that this file is in the list of changes to be committed.
+This is sometimes called staging a file.

-You tell git to update the folder using the `commit` command.
+You tell git to update the project using the `commit` command.
 Every commit command requires at least a brief message.
 When you do this regularly, you create a historical record of how your porject has changed over time.

 Scott Munro, author of the [XKCD comic strip][xkc1], has a humorous take on these messages.